Bob Barker. Ellen DeGeneres. David Letterman. Oprah. And now you?

 All you need to mention is that you rent your home on a short-term basis, they’ll take care of the rest.

-Commercial insurance is a major component when using short-term rental services, and it will protect all parties involved if something goes wrong, such as a fire or an injured guest.
+Building insurance is a major component when using short-term rental services, and it will protect all parties involved if something goes wrong, such as a fire or an injured guest.

 Keep in mind that there are three parties involved in every stay:

 - the platform or service provider (Airbnb)